Paper Towels

 You can also support Hell, Inc. for free by telling your friends about it, because that is infinitely better than any promotion I can do.
 Also voting on Top Webcomics by clicking the banner below is very helpful!

-Next Week: Bridget is extremely helpful, she thinks.
+Next Week: Cerberus keeps going!
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK: